werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 The code above creates a `counter` with initial value of `10` and then decrements it in a loop.

+## Performance

+The performance of the expression evaluator depends a lot on several factors.
+The first and likely the biggest factor in most cases is the binary size and the amount of debug information and its format (PDB, DWARF4/DWARF5).
+The expression evaluator needs to resolve the types and the identifiers and the more of those the process has, the slower the lookups are.
+Regular DWARF is not optimized for lookups and LLDB has special auxiliary indexes to support fast lookup operations.

+To solve this issues, a new section was introduced in DWARF5 -- `.debug_names`.
+It contains a pre-built lookup hash table that can be loaded by the debugger and used "as is", without the additional processing.
+This potentially can reduce the startup time, since the debugger no longer needs to build the indexes manually.
+However, the format of this hash table is not necessarily optimal and in my experiments I've seen binaries with _extremely_ unoptimal `.debug_names` structure.
+The section doesn't actually have just one hash table, but might contain multiple entries.
+If your binary has thousands of these hash tables, the performance is not going to be great.
+Your mileage may vary, of course, and this should be researched case by case.

+Another big factor contributing to the overall performance is the latency to the target process.
+If you're debugging a program locally the latency can be considered negligible, but if the program runs on a remote machine this is a completely different story.
+Latency to the remote machine adds up with every command the debugger sends to the debug server.
+If you have a roundtrip of 10ms-100ms you can effectively send up to 100-10 commands per second.
+Executing only 10 expressions per second doesn't sound like a lot, right?

+In both `LLDB` and `lldb-eval` not every evaluation involves sending commands to the remote process.
+LLDB will try to interpret the expression locally first and only if that is not possible, it will execute the code remotely.
+For example, simple expression like `1 + 2` can be interpreted by the debugger host, but expressions with function calls must be executed at the target.

+In `lldb-eval` all expressions are interpreted locally and the only communication with the target process we need is reading its memory (e.g. values of the variables).
+This information is cached in the debugger host, so network requests happen only when necessary.
+Unfortunately, LLDB's remote debugging protocol is not especially optimized for minimizing the amount of messages, so there is some inefficiency here.
+Optimizing the protocol could improve the overall performance (and not just for `lldb-eval`).

+Overall, a rough baseline for `lldb-eval` is `~1ms` per expression evaluation.
+This gives us about 200 of expressions in 200ms, which is approximately the latency humans can observe and tolerate -- everything above starts to feel sluggish.
+For comparison, expression evaluator in LLDB can take up to `50-100ms` per expression on the binaries in my testing lab.
+I understand it's a bold claim and needs some proof, so I'm working on getting some "publishable" results and disclosing the setup of the testing lab.

 [^1]: https://en.wikipedia.org/wiki/LLDB_(debugger)